 The Oxford COVID-19 vaccine trials

-The main focus of the Phase I, II and III studies is to assess whether the ChAdOx1 vaccine is going to work against COVID-19, that it doesn’t cause unacceptable side effects and if it induces good immune responses.
+The main focus of the Phase I, II and III studies has been to assess whether the ChAdOx1 vaccine is going to work against COVID-19, that it doesn’t cause unacceptable side effects and if it induces good immune responses.

 Adult participants will be randomised to receive one or two doses of either the ChAdOx1 nCoV-19 vaccine or a licensed vaccine (MenACWY) that will be used as a ‘control’ for comparison.